EGY.COM - COMMUNITY

 tombstone of Freemason in Old Cairo cemetery erected by the Rising Sun Loge of Cairo

-Ignoring its working class origins, modern Freemasonry sought to attract the privileged elite.
+Ignoring its working-class origins, modern Freemasonry now sought to attract the privileged elite.
 And since faith did not really matter, Anglicans, Catholics, Jews and Moslems from the power elite rubbed shoulders in Lodges and Halls across the Middle East.
 After all, one of the Society's basic ideas was the rejection of dogma.

 As attacks against Freemasonry multiplied in 19th century Europe, one race was repeatedly singled for a favorite target.

 Living as a minority almost everywhere Jews perceived the Society as a way to achieve equality--and with time they became the torchbearers of Freemasonry.
 And since much of the Masonic symbols, rituals and erudition were linked to Jewish mystic, the accusations cropped up whenever an economic crisis loomed or when the purported Judeo-Christian alliance fell out of favor

 The Vatican, which saw any brotherhood other than its own (eg. the Knights of Columbus) as a major threat, was at the vanguard of anti-Freemason movements fanning the flames of the 'conspiracy' controversy whenever possible.
 But since Christendom had little influence in a predominantly Moslem Ottoman Empire, the expansion of Freemasonry among its cosmopolitan elite went on unhindered.